csc302-2016-spring/group1/doc/phase2/product.md

 ## Plans for final demo
 Initially we planned to implement the "editing of existing flashcards" (bonus feature) after good Friday.
 But since P2 got moved back a week, we finished up with all the planned features and are good to go.

+We plan to implement:
+- Other options for sequencing cards in the test panel, such as random order or spaced repetition.
+- Links that let us switch easily between testing and browsing on the same card.
+- Source links on the cards and a way to verify that links are well-formed when they are updated.
+- A way to change which side of the card the highlighted text is pasted to.